lukemadera/grunt-buildfiles/README.md

 ## Documentation
 ### buildfilesModules.json
-@param {String} [baseLessPath] The path to the _base.less file that all other .less files will be @import'ed into (if the file does not exist, it will be created.
-If it exists, it will be appended to at the bottom of the file).

 @param {Array} dirs The directories to include.
 These can be infinitely nested.
 Each `dirs` is an object with the following keys:
 	@param {String} name The name / identifier for this object/item/directory